odvova/kozarizvolodymyr-KozarizVolodymyr_Lab-1/README.md

 ## Decomposition of tasks

 - Volodymyr: Start screen, damage to character.
-- Yurii: Character movement, character animation.
+- Yurii: Character movement, character animation, adding music and logo.
 - Oleh: Falling objects and algorithm to them, game score algorithm and display it, display of time and formatting of it, game pause on `Esc`, game background image.

 ## Tech